CMS and Website Builders: What You Need to Know

 Google Workspace Integration

-Google Workspace, previously known as G Suite, is a collection of business communication software developed by Google.
+Google Workspace, previously known as G Suite, is a collection of business communication softwares developed by Google.
 It includes Gmail, Google Meet, shared document drives, and cloud-based services.
 Google Workspace is used to create domains, manage teams, and integrate with Squarespace.

 Integrating Google Workspace with Squarespace enables users to create emails for custom domains and grants access to Workspace features.
 Once integrated, users can manage Workspace billing through Squarespace and, on eligible plans, receive it free for a year.
 Using Squarespace in conjunction with Workspace means users can easily manage both their business communications and web content.